This information is meant to highlight the characteristics that make the Extreme Tour unique from most other music or event tours.

 Unlike most other tours of this size which provide accommodations and meals for only the headlining acts, EVERY band that tours with us has their food and lodging provided for at each performance date.
 And, unlike most other tours of this size that take a percentage of the merch sales from the bands that are part of the tour, the Extreme Tour takes no percentage of the band’s merch sales.

-Some bands do receive compensation for being involved in elements of the tour beyond just their performance, and some bands do receive stipends based on their role in the Tour Events.
+Some bands may receive compensation for being involved in elements of the tour beyond just their performance, and some bands may receive stipends based on their role in the Tour Events.
 Specific details will be worked out with each band that is selected after they have been notified of their selection.

 9. WHAT IS THE APPLICATION DEADLINE?
 WHY IS THERE A FEE TO APPLY?
 HOW MANY ARTISTS APPLY AND ARE SELECTED?

-We anticipate approximately 1,000 booking inquiries and applications for this year’s tour.
-Our General Application fee for non solicited applications is $50.00.
-This primarily serves as a device to filter the applications to only those from artists serious about taking part if selected.
+We anticipate up to approximately 1,000 booking inquiries and applications for this year’s tour.
+When we are accepting general applications, our General Application fee for non solicited applications is $50.00.
+This primarily is meant to serve as a device to filter the applications to only those from artists serious about taking part if selected.
+We want applicants to have seriously considered what we do before applying.
+The fee slows applicants down and hopefully compels them to only apply after reviewing the information we have made available about the opportunity and the charitable mission we are pursuing.
+The funds also help defray the expense of the booking, artist review, and vetting process involved with processing the application they they file.

-However, Recommended Applicants who apply are given a code that waives that fee.
-For a Recommended Artist there is only the smaller fee of $20.00 for the background check that is required with each application.
-This fee covers the cost of the due diligence screening our community partners expect us to do.
+However, Recommended Applicants who apply are given a code that reduces that fee.
+For a Recommended Artist there is only the smaller fee of $20.00 for the background check, review, and vetting that is required with each application.
+Again this is the fee that covers the cost of administration, materials, and the due diligence screening our community partners expect us to do.
 Many of these agencies work with underage clientele, and our service with them will put us in contact with these clients both on and off the stage.
 It's necessary for us to check government and criminal data bases in order to assure we are carrying artists appropriate for that kind of setting.

 The Extreme Tour does not charge the cities we visit in order to host an event, the events are free to attend, and there are no “buy ons” for selected artists.
-The relatively small amount raised from application fees helps supplement the limited charitable giving that the Extreme Tour does receive in order to execute the necessary review and vetting, and to produce this effort.
+The relatively small amount raised from application fees covers the part of this process that the limited charitable giving, that the Extreme Tour does receive, does not.

 10. HOW DO I BECOME A “RECOMMENDED” APPLICANT?
 WHAT IS THE ADVANTAGE OF BEING A “RECOMMENDED” APPLICANT?

-While there is a public application page online that any artist can file an unsolicited application through, the Extreme Tour also maintains a small A&R Team that is tasked with looking for talent they believe would possibly be a good fit for the roster.
+While there is a public application page online that any artist can file an unsolicited application through during certain seasons, the Extreme Tour also maintains a small A&R Team that is tasked with looking for talent they believe would possibly be a good fit for the roster.
 Our team looks for these artists at festivals, through referrals from former artists on our roster, and online.
 When a member of this team finds an artist they think might be appropriate, they engage in a dialog with that artist, encouraging them to research the tour and consider filing an application.
-Artists can not request a recommendation.
-They must be approached by our team or referred by a former artist or industry partner.
+Artists can not typically simply request a recommendation.
+They usually must be approached by our team or referred by a former artist or industry partner.

 The Extreme Tour application process is a competitive one with the Selection Panel choosing, by vote, the best of all applicants (in their subjective opinion).
 Historically, we have selected applicants that were recommended by our A&R Team at a rate of about 4 to 1 over applicants with no recommendation.